wdturner/OSSProjectIdeas/Spring2022/ProjectIdeas2.md

 I would be interested in working on a project that improves efficiency.
 For example, I like [Gerrit Code Review](https://www.gerritcodereview.com/) because the efficiency of code reviews is improved by allowing users to hold code reviews inside a Git repository.
 Something similar might be interesting to work on.

+## Alexandre Fernandez

+I think some projects I would be interested in would include some element of cryptography and computing.
+I am interested in more practical applications or libraries.
+I think a blessed repository structure seems appealing to me.